Board of Directors Search Firms: Your Key to PE Expertise

 Whether you’re hiring a permanent team member or recruiting a new board member, there’s one consistent truth — selecting the wrong person is painful and costly.
 According to the U.S. Department of Labor, the average cost of a bad hire equals 30 percent of their first-year salary.
-With a board hire, a bad hire equals opportunity cost, a loss in productivity and a loss in desired vision, leadership and the strategic execution that can delay moving the company forward.
-A bad board appointment can delay the PE firm’s ability to realize their growth and rate-of-return goals.
+With a board hire, a bad hire equals opportunity cost, a loss in productivity, and a loss in desired vision, leadership, and strategic execution that can delay moving the company forward.
+This is why many private equity firms turn to board of directors search firms to avoid these costly mistakes.
+At Apex Leaders, we understand that a bad board appointment can delay the PE firm’s ability to realize its growth and rate-of-return goals.

 Knowing that experienced outside directors are crucial to growing a successful portfolio company, it’s important to bring on the right person in your initial attempt.
 After all, they’ll help your company avoid unnecessary risk and expand company vision.
 As key members of the team, they’ll provide strong operational expertise and accelerate value creation.

 For many private equity firms, the process of searching for high-level board members is daunting.
-In this article, we’ve gathered a series of best practices to help PE firms chart a course of action and streamline their search.
+Whether you’re vetting specialized board of directors search firms or considering recruiting on your own, we’ve gathered a series of best practices to help streamline your search.

 Eight Steps to Help You Choose the Right Board Member